univention/nubus-directory-importer/README.md

 ## Test cases

-Note that modifying source entries and verifying the change in UCS depends on the actual configuration (attribute mapping/composition etc.).
+Note that modifying source entries and verifying the change in Nubus depends on the actual configuration (attribute mapping/composition etc.).
 So this section does not contain detailed attribute/property values.